nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - GitHub Free: 15 GB/month and 120 Hrs.
 - GitHub Pro: 20 GB/month and 180 Hrs.
 - Paid usage break-down is complex but for a 2-core configuration used for 1 hour will incurr $0.18 charge.
+- Billing and limits to creating additional Codespaces is strictly by Storage and CoreHours usage limitations, not number of Codespaces per Repo, etc.

 Some open-ended questions:

 - [x] How to monitor usage?
-Open your provile settings and navigate to Billing :arrow_right: Summary to see limits and monthly usage report.
+Open your profile settings and navigate to Billing :arrow_right: Summary to see limits and monthly usage report.
 - [x] Cost after surpassing 60 hours?
 Since asking this question the Free Hours has been double to 120/month.
 See bullet points above for more costs info.
 - [x] What features are included in CodeSpaces?
 Fast spin-up, customizable using codespaces file and `.vscode` settings file.
 Also template-able for consistent new Codespace configuration spin-up.